iAART/AstroModels/README.md

     SciPy
     Astropy
     lmfit
+_______

-Key Features
+### Key Features

+   * **Radial Profiles**
+   All major additions are contained in AstroModels/aart_func/rprofs_f.py

-    Temperature, Density Profiles, and Magnetic Field Strength: Calculate the electron temperature and density as functions of distance from the black hole, as well as the Magnetic field strength.
+   * Temperature, Density Profiles, and Magnetic Field Strength: Calculate the electron temperature and density as functions of distance from the black hole, as well as the Magnetic field strength.
-    Synchrotron Emission: Models synchrotron radiation for different configurations and astrophysical parameters.
+   * Synchrotron Emission: Models synchrotron radiation for different configurations and astrophysical parameters.
-    Noisy Density and Temperature Profiles: Incorporates noise in density and temperature for realistic simulations.
+   * Noisy Density and Temperature Profiles: Incorporates noise in density and temperature for realistic simulations.
+_______

-Parameters
+### Parameters

 The following parameters can be adjusted to modify the simulation: